fcangialosi/ting/README.md

 A few important command line options worth noting:
 - `-o` optimizes Ting by keeping a cache of Ping results, to prevent re-pinging the exact same nodes.
-- `-nt' specifies the number of times to Ting each node or circuit.
+- `-nt` specifies the number of times to Ting each node or circuit.
 This is essentially equivalent to ping's `-c` option

 Although there are other command line options available to specify ports, destination, etc, these are quite simple and can be found by running